Medicare Supplement Plans in Wisconsin

 Cost of Wisconsin Medicare Supplement Plans

-Medicare Supplement plan costs vary because each carrier has a different rating system and each person has different health issues.
-The rate can change from male to female, smoker to a non-smoker, and location to location.
+Supplement plan costs vary because each carrier has a complex rating system, and each person has different health issues.
+The rate can change from male to female, smoker to a non-smoker, and place to place.

-The level of coverage you select will also affect the price; “Plan F” will obviously have higher premiums than “Plan N”.
-With so many different factors, the best rate might not be your rate; this is especially true when applying outside of the OEP.
+The level of coverage you select affects the price; “Plan F” costs more than “Plan N.” With so many different factors, the best rate might not be your rate; this is mainly true when applying outside of the OEP.

-The biggest thing for beneficiaries to evaluate is the cost between “Plan G” and “Plan F”.
-Some beneficiaries save over $200 each year by paying their own $185 Part B deductible.
+The biggest thing for beneficiaries to evaluate is the cost between “Plan G” and “Plan F.” Some recipients save over $200 each year by paying their own $185 Part B deductible.

-If you talk with one of our brokers they’re very familiar with plan evaluation; they can find the best plan, with the best company in minutes.
-Save yourself hours of online search and call an agent to get this done in minutes!
+If you talk with one of our brokers, they can find the best plan with the best company in minutes.
+Save yourself hours of online search and call an agent to get this done!

 First Dollar Medicare Supplement Plan Changes in Wisconsin for 2020

-In 2020, first-dollar coverage plans will retire.
-This means insurance companies can’t cover the Part B deductible.
+In 2020, first-dollar coverage plans retire.
+Meaning, insurance companies can’t cover the Part B deductible.
 Massachusetts, Minnesota, and Wisconsin all have a different Medigap set up than the other states.